linux-integrity/ima-doc/event-log-format.rst

 This details the binary IMA event log format, field by field.

-Multi-byte integer values (PCR index, length, etc.) are in the byte order of the host where the event log was created, **except where otherwise noted**.
+Multi-byte integer values (PCR index, length, etc.) are (by default) in the byte order of the host where the event log was created, **except where otherwise noted**.
 The sender can convert to network byte order before transmission, as long as the values are not hashed.
 For values that are hashed, the receiver must know the byte order.

+The :ref:`ima-canonical-fmt` boot command line argument forces the byte order to little endian.

 Sizes and lengths are always in bytes.